Photodiagnosis and Photodynamic Therapy

 Low-fluence daylight photodynamic therapy (PDT) has been shown to reduce pain with similar efficacy of conventional treatments.
 Three objective assays were performed to assess efficacy of different light treatment strategies: PpIX photobleaching, STAT3 crosslinking, and keratinocyte damage.
 Of these metrics, STAT3 crosslinking and keratinocyte damage showed a strong correlation to the PpIX-weighted light dose.

 Ribeiro de Souza, Ana Luiza; LaRochelle, Ethan; Marra, Kayla; Gunn, Jason; Davis, Scott C.; Samoke, Kimberley S.; Chapman, M. Shane; Maytin, Edward V.; Hasan, Tayyaba; and Pogue, Brian W., "Assessing Daylight & Low-Dose Rate Photodynamic Therapy Efficacy, Using Biomarkers of Photophysical, Biochemical and Biological Damage Metrics in Situ."
 (2017).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3973.